-The Applied Practice Experience (APE) is a 240-hour, six-credit experience in a community based setting.
+The Applied Practice Experience (APEX) is a 240-hour, six-credit experience in a community based setting.
 Students will apply what they have learned from didactic courses into a practical experience to master competencies.

-The APE and ILE Handbook contains answers to logistical and technical questions related to both experiences.
-When a student has questions about the APE or ILE, they should first refer to this handbook.
+The APEX and ILE Handbook contains answers to logistical and technical questions related to both experiences.
+When a student has questions about the APEX or ILE, they should first refer to this handbook.

 Finding a placement

 Planning for the Applied Practice Experience begins in the student’s first semester, approximately six months before the projected start date.
-APE placements are highly individualized for each student.
-Before beginning, please read the APE advising checklist (pdf), which includes a timeline for development.
-Students may want to think about the following questions while preparing for the APE:
+APEX placements are highly individualized for each student.
+Before beginning, please read the APEX advising checklist (pdf), which includes a timeline for development.
+Students may want to think about the following questions while preparing for the APEX:

 - How do I hope to use my MPH degree in the future?